SkepticMystic/graph-analysis/README.md

 - `[[A]] is 0.9 Similar to [[B]]`
 - `[[A]] has a 0.6 chance of being connected to [[B]]`
 - `[[A]] is co-cited with [[B]] 6 times`

-## Documentation on Algorithms

-You can read more about the implemented algorithms, or let us know which you want us to add, over [here](https://neo4j.com/docs/graph-data-science/current/algorithms/) 👀

 ## Analysis Types